GuyMac111/Spritey/README.md

 =========================================================
 <b>A Few Notes</b><br><br>

--> The release folder contains everything necessary to just run the executable (if you just wish to see the program in action).
-Obviously aside from the entire .NET framework.
-You'll need to find that yourself.<br><br>
 -> Although Spritey is a lovely program that I'm very proud of, I cannot claim 100% credit for every component of it. <br>
 Namely, the .png decoder used to  lode the pixel data from a file into openGL.
 This is called LodePNG and was created by Lode Vandevenne.<br>
 His site is <a href="http://lodev.org/">here</a>!
 (His lodepng namespace was really well documented and easy to decipher.
 I'd definitiely recommend it.)<br><br>